 If we look back to the late 1800s food marketing strategies didn’t exist.
 Everyone purchased products based on location because transportation and manufacturing weren’t nearly as advanced as it is today.
 Transporting goods was so expensive that it was easier for someone to buy their food from someone they knew in their local area.

 Today, more and more companies use digital marketing strategies with a softer touch to try and create brand loyalty.
 Foodservice marketing now heavily relies on digital marketing trends.
 Key elements of effective specialty food marketing include target audience understanding, storytelling, packaging, price, and the use of digital media.
 We see more families and emotional advertising coming about to try and touch hearts and build trust.

 We also see food brands leveraging the power of their brands to create additional products outside of their usual mix.
-Heinz at one time focused their brand entirely on pickles, but now you can find Heinz ketchup, mustard, mayonnaise, salad dressing, and more.
+Heinz, at one time, focused their brand entirely on pickles, but now you can find Heinz ketchup, mustard, mayonnaise, salad dressing, and more.
 Other food manufacturers can also use this strategy to increase their product line.

 Food Marketing & The Messaging

 Another factor that goes into branding is the overall tonality of their advertisements.
 We’ll use Jif as an example again.
 For many years, when we think of Jif, we think of “Choosy moms choose Jif.”